 What is Fault Tolerance?
 High Availability & Printing

-A fault tolerant setup typically consists of a system that has the ability to continue seamless operation even under circumstances where one or more of its components suffer from failure.
+A fault-tolerant setup typically consists of a system that has the ability to continue seamless operation even under circumstances where one or more of its components suffer from failure.

 This is distinct from non-fault tolerant systems, where any component failure may result in total system collapse!

-Fault tolerance tends to be in high demand in environments and industries where workflows and processes are critical and extremely time sensitive, such as the in the healthcare and financial industries.
+Fault tolerance tends to be in high demand in environments and industries where workflows and processes are critical and extremely time sensitive, such as in the healthcare and financial industries.

-Fault tolerant systems should have no single point of failure and must be able to isolate the component suffering from failure and prevent any further spreading of the issue.
+Fault-tolerant systems should have no single point of failure and must be able to isolate the component suffering from failure and prevent any further spreading of the issue.

-With redundancy being the backbone supporting fault tolerance, organizations cannot afford to adopt fault tolerance all system components.
+With redundancy being the backbone supporting fault tolerance, organizations cannot afford to adopt fault tolerance for all system components.

-Before going ahead and implementing a fault tolerant design, enterprises should consider the critical nature of the system component, the likelihood of failure, and the cost of implementing fault tolerance.
+Before going ahead and implementing a fault-tolerant design, enterprises should consider the critical nature of the system component, the likelihood of failure, and the cost of implementing fault tolerance.

-If the system needs are not as critical and the risk of failure is relatively low, due to high costs of implementing fault tolerance, organizations may want to deploy high availability!
+If the system needs are not as critical and the risk of failure is relatively low, due to the high costs of implementing fault tolerance, organizations may want to deploy high availability!

 High Availability Software